orchid-initiative/postpartum-larc/documentation/PROJECT_CHARTER.md

    - Data should be stratified based on location
    - Report should highlight places that are not supplying LARC
    - Report should highlight insurance companies that are not covering LARC
+   - Report should highlight the change in LARC placement rates at Kern Medical Center over time from 2018 to 2023.
    - Data should include the following points and be limited to hospitals that supply obstetrics care:
      1. \# of L&D stays in CA
         - Include procedure codes, how many of those stays had the procedures done during those stays